Skip to content

 Solutions:

-• Mount profile file: -v ~/.sbsh/profiles.yaml:/root/.sbsh/profiles.yaml
+• Mount profiles directory: -v ~/.sbsh/profiles.d:/root/.sbsh/profiles.d:ro

 • Copy profile during image build (if using as base image)

-• Verify profile path in container: /root/.sbsh/profiles.yaml
+• Verify profiles directory in container: /root/.sbsh/profiles.d/

 • Use sb get profiles to list available profiles